lttng/lttng-docs/contents/getting-started/viewing-and-analyzing.md

   * **<a href="http://projects.eclipse.org/projects/tools.tracecompass" class="ext">Trace Compass</a>**
-    is an Eclipse plugin, the TMF plugin mentioned above moved to its own project, used to visualize and analyze various types of traces, including LTTng.
+    is an Eclipse plugin, the TMF plugin mentioned above moved to its own project, used to visualize and analyze various types of traces, including LTTng's.
 It also comes as a standalone application and can be downloaded from
     <a href="http://secretaire.dorsal.polymtl.ca/~gbastien/TracingRCP/TraceCompass/" class="ext">here</a>
     for a daily build of the latest source code.
 A version containing some